MrRobot-108/ledspicer-colors-ini/README.md

 controls.ini only contains information necessary for ledspicer and has nothing to do with the ledblinky file Controls.ini.
 It contains all the roms that can also be found in colors.ini.

-## ledspicer.ini
-This is a new file format that is intended to replace controls.ini and colors.ini in newer ledspicer versions.
-It contains the same information as colors.in and controls.ini.

 ## special settings
 You can find alternative layout versions of the ini files here.
 See reference picture in same directory.